samuelcaldas/ninjatrader_docs/support/helpguides/nt8/performance_tips2.md

 ﻿
 Configuration \> Performance Tips
 Performance Tips
 | \<\< [Click to Display Table of Contents](performance_tips2.md) \>\> **Navigation:**     [Configuration](configuration.md) \> Performance Tips | [Previous page](multiple_connections.md) [Return to chapter overview](configuration.md) [Next page](operations.md) |
 | --- | --- |
 ## Performance Factors
 There are many variables that contribute to overall performance of the NinjaTrader application.

-•Different connectivity providers (market data vendors and broker technologies) that NinjaTrader supports vary in their level of real\-time data service.
+- Different connectivity providers (market data vendors and broker technologies) that NinjaTrader supports vary in their level of real\-time data service.
 For example, providers who deliver unfiltered tick data (submit all market ticks) will impose heavier processing load than a vendor that provides throttled market data.

-•The load you place on the NinjaTrader application (running 200 charts will consume more processing power than running only 20 charts)
+- The load you place on the NinjaTrader application (running 200 charts will consume more processing power than running only 20 charts)

-•The capability of your PC hardware (are you running a brand new state of the art machine or a 4 year old PC with limited RAM)
+- The capability of your PC hardware (are you running a brand new state of the art machine or a 4 year old PC with limited RAM)

-•A single bad 'setting' can cause performance issues and a single active Third Party script can cause general performance issue.
+- A single bad 'setting' can cause performance issues and a single active Third Party script can cause general performance issue.
 See the [Understanding the impact of installing Add\-Ons](using_3rd_party_add-ons.md) section.

 | Note: High memory usage may not be related to poor performance.
 It takes computer resources to figure out when to free up memory that is no longer being used.
 So, rather than using resources to constantly determine what memory to free up, the system will determine the best time to free up memory when it is needed. |
 | --- |

 ## Optimize Performance
 The following are some suggestions that can help you fine tune your NinjaTrader installation to run optimally.

 1\.Close any unneeded open workspaces.
 Although a workspace may not be in view, it does still use system resources when open.

 2\.Exit any unneeded Charts, SuperDOMs, Market Analyzers, etc. in your open workspace(s).
 Additionally, if you have multiple tabs in any windows that you do not need, exit out of those.